 Love and attraction are also about action (er, not that kind quite yet).
 We behave differently toward our beloveds than we do toward anyone else.
 Love makes us selfless, crazy, impulsive, brave, vulnerable.
 How do your character’s actions toward their crushes change as the relationship progresses?
 How do those actions change the characters?
 The relationship?
 Make sure that every plot point and action between your lovers resonates emotionally to either build or break down (the course of true love never did run smooth) your Romeo and Juliet as people.
 This is all part of building that common relationship history.

-What plot point touches off the chemical reaction of love in your novel?
+When you’re writing young adult romance, here are some points to keep in mind: What plot point touches off the chemical reaction of love in your novel?
 What happens during?
 After?
 What does your character think about when they’re anywhere near their beloved?
 What do they do?
 This is the stuff you should be thinking about…not his sculpted cheekbones*.